ostrolucky/telegram-stalker/README.md

 # telegram-stalker

-Simple python 3 script to log online/offline statuses, as well as counts of messages exchanged between parties since last status change.
+Simple python 3 script to log online/offline statuses, as well as counts of messages exchanged between parties since last status change, without you being seen online.
 I have created it mostly as workaround for annoying telegram-cli message timestamp bug in telegram-cli ([#614](https://github.com/vysheng/tg/issues/614))

 Here is it in action: